eliseiprofir/budget/README.md

 ## Production Deployment

-The application is deployed on Railway with the following architecture:
+The application is deployed on Render with the following architecture:

 ### Services
 - **Backend Service**: Django API server with Gunicorn